Arizona is a dynamic state, with a robust labor market, all the signs that this state may be recession proof.

 Arizona’s labor market is tight and has exceeded the United States during the pandemic years.
 During the 2020 recession, Arizona lost fewer jobs than all but ten other states and gained them faster than any other state except for four.
 In addition, during the pandemic, the population growth was at 7,179,943 residents and has increased to 7,359,197 in 2022.
 The state’s GDP in 2020 was 382,072.3 bn and reached 458,949.8 bn in 2022.

 Additionally, job growth was 2.2 % in March, with 1,900 jobs added in manufacturing.
 But over the past year, most job growth has been in job sectors such as manufacturing, construction, financial activities, skilled trades, utilities, and transportation.
 Most jobs lost in the pandemic’s early days have been replaced with workers.

-The state has also been resilient to the interest rate hikes the Federal Reserve has continued to enact since March of 2020– to fight stubborn inflation, increase overall unemployment and fight wage growth.
+Arizona has also been resilient to the interest rate hikes the Federal Reserve has continued to enact since March of 2020– to fight stubborn inflation, increase overall unemployment and fight wage growth.

 “Overall, the State’s labor market is dynamic, that means that firms are struggling to hire, and they’re raising wages to bid for the workers that are out there,” said George W Hammonds, a research professor at The University of Arizona.